certbot/certbot/letsencrypt-auto-source/README.md

 # Legacy letsencrypt-auto files

-certbot-auto and letsencrypt-auto were two names for the same self updating shell script that wrapped Certbot.
-Old versions of the script continue to rely on letsencrypt-auto and letsencrypt-auto.sig in this directory to download and verify updates.
+`certbot-auto` and `letsencrypt-auto` were two names for the same self-updating shell script that wrapped Certbot.
+Old versions of the script continue to rely on pulling `letsencrypt-auto` and `letsencrypt-auto.sig` from this directory hosted on Github to download and verify updates.
 We're keeping these files and the tests for them around to prevent these old scripts from breaking.